lk-geimfari/mimesis/README.md

 ## Documentation
-Church is a pretty simple library and all you need to start is the small documentation.
+Elizabeth is a pretty simple library and all you need to start is the small documentation.
 See church's Sphinx-generated documentation here: [http://church.readthedocs.io](http://church.readthedocs.io)